lextm/blog/_posts/2016/2016-8-20-dockpanel-suite-some-update-for-2016.md

 ---
+description: This post is about some update for DockPanel Suite in 2016.
+excerpt_separator: <!--more-->
 layout: post
-title: "DockPanel Suite: Some Update for 2016"
-description: "This post is about some update for DockPanel Suite in 2016."
-tags: DockPanel-Suite
 permalink: /dockpanel-suite-some-update-for-2016-f04dd830106d
-excerpt_separator: <!--more-->
+tags: dockpanel-suite .net
+title: 'DockPanel Suite: Some Update for 2016'
 ---
 It is August, and my last post on DockPanel Suite was in December.
 So I have to admit that too little has happened there, but if you do monitor this project, you should notice significant changes.
 <!--more-->